Vexcited/SolidCord/README.md

 #### Prerequisites

+Make sure you have [**PowerShell >= 3.0 installed**](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows) and also make sure you have **enabled accessing localhost from a UWP context**.

-Make sure you enabled accessing localhost from a UWP context using the following command **with administrator rights**.
+If you didn't enabled it yet, use the following command **with administrator rights**.

 ```powershell
 CheckNetIsolation.exe LoopbackExempt -a -n="Microsoft.Win32WebViewHost_cw5n1h2txyewy"